Supporting Other Farms and Small Businesses

 We ordered compostable “plastic” bags and brown paper grocery bags for the first time ever in May 2020.
 For years before that, we had gotten by purely on recycled bags and boxes and still prioritize using those when we can.

-There are a few items we get in plastic clamshells — Screaming Oaks Mushroom Farm mushrooms, Compostella Farm salad greens and seasonal strawberries, blackberries and blueberries.
+There are a few items we get in plastic clamshells — Screaming Oaks Mushroom Farm mushrooms, Il Supremo Fresh Pasta and seasonal strawberries, blackberries and blueberries.
 Food waste is a bigger concern to us than being able to somehow eliminate plastics entirely.

 Berries are apt to get bruised and beaten up if not protected by clamshells.
 Mushrooms need to breathe, but selling loose or in paper bags causes bruising and bits to fall off and be wasted as they’re getting transported around from Screaming Oaks to us to you.